chrisisbd/Starbase/README.md

 Note regarding empty folders.

-    Empty folder are by default ignored if you wish an empty folder to be included in your commits and pushes you must add a .gitkeep file to the folder first.
+    Empty folders are by default ignored by git if you wish an empty folder to be included in your commits and pushes you must add a .gitkeep file to the folder first.